 The capital and largest city of Cambodia, Phnom Penh is a must stop along the Cambodian tourist trail.
 It’s one of Cambodia’s top destinations because of the variety of things to do there.
 Filled with sites, monuments, museums and history, the capital city is a world ahead of the rest of the country.
 The best way to reach Phnom Penh from Siem Reap is by car or bus, so visitors have the chance to experience some of Cambodia’s countryside.

 Though a melancholy start to touring the city, the Tuol Sleng Genocide Museum & the Killing Fields must be experienced.
 Giving visitors a glimpse into the far-too recent atrocities that plagued Cambodia during the Khmer Rouge Regime, both sites help raise awareness about the genocide and encourage that it never happens again.

 A more uplifting visit in the capital, the Royal Palace gives a glimpse into the country’s royal heritage.
 With a stunning pavilion, throne hall and the amazing Silver Pagoda (home to the Emerald Buddha), this royal destination is another top visit in the capital.

-Other sites and activities listed in any recognizable Cambodia tour guide that should definitely be experienced for the real local experience include visiting the central market and Independence Monument, riding through the dusty streets in a TukTuk and tasting all the local Khmer Cuisine flavors.
+Of course, many other sites and activities should definitely be experienced.
+Visit during the April Khmer New Year for a spectacular treat for all the senses.
+Tour like a real local by shopping the central market.
+Visit Independence Monument, ride through the dusty streets in a TukTuk and taste all the local Khmer cuisine flavors.